France’s Sarkozy probed over campaign funding in new blow

 The case against Sarkozy has hinged on the activity of PR firm Bygmalion, which organised some of Sarkozy’s appearances during his failed election campaign four years ago and is accused of using a vast system of false accounting.

-Bygmalion allegedly charged 18.5 million euros ($21 million) to Sarkozy's right-wing party -- then called the UMP, but since renamed The Republicans -- instead of billing the campaign, allowing it to greatly exceed the spending limit of 22.5 million euros.
+Bygmalion allegedly charged 18.5 million euros ($21 million) to Sarkozy’s party — then called the UMP, but since renamed The Republicans — instead of billing the president’s re-election campaign.

 Sarkozy’s lawyer Thierry Herzog sought to downplay Tuesday’s announcement, expressing his “satisfaction” that the ex-president was not placed under formal investigation over the allegations of using false documents, fraud and breach of trust.